OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 - [Storybook](https://storybook.js.org/docs/react/workflows/unit-testing)
 - [Jasmine](https://jasmine.github.io/)

 The examples in this article use the Jest framework.
-There are examples using the Mocha framework and samples written in TypeScript at [the library's home page](https://github.com/OfficeDev/Office-Addin-Scripts/tree/master/packages/office-addin-mock).
+There are examples using the Mocha framework and samples written in TypeScript at [the Office-Addin-Mock home page](https://github.com/OfficeDev/Office-Addin-Scripts/tree/master/packages/office-addin-mock).

 ## Prerequisites